devleaks/cockpitdecks-docs/docs/Page.md

 A Page is a collection of button definitions that will be installed and used on the deck at a given moment.

-A deck displays one Page of buttons and allow end-users to press them to trigger actions.
-Actions to be performed are defined in the button definition, together with the appearance of the button on the deck.
+A deck displays one Page of buttons and allow end-users to press those buttons to trigger actions.
+Actions to be performed when a button is manipulated are defined in the button definition, together with the appearance of the button on the deck.
 Actions are constrained by the type of push button or encoder.
 A push button cannot be rotated.
-The appearance of the button is also constrained by the ability of the deck: Image icon, LED, colored LED, or, sometimes, no display at all.
+The appearance of the button is also constrained by the feedback ability of the deck: Image icon, LED, colored LED, or, sometimes, no display at all.

 ## Attributes

 A Page contains the following attributes:

 ```